Data handling with Pandas![link image 69](/icons/link.svg)

 Pandas offers the possibility of adding categorical data in a DataFrame

 .
-Let's suppose the following DataFrame
+Suppose the following DataFrame

 dataframe = pd.DataFrame(